CS639-Data-Management-for-Data-Science/s25/p6/README.md

                 st.session_state.messages.append({"role": "assistant", "content": response})
                 st.chat_message("assistant").write(response)
             ```
+- Take a screenshot of your Streamlit interface as `q3.png`.

 **Tips**:
 - Before you begin this section, reset all variables and clear memory using: